Westminster Choir College: 1920–1932: Presbyterian beginnings to the creation of a college

 In 1920 John Finley Williamson founded the Westminster Choir at the Westminster Presbyterian Church of Dayton, Ohio.
 In 1926, he established the Westminster Choir School.
 The school started with a faculty of ten, and sixty students.
 The graduates came to be known as Ministers of Music, a term coined by Williamson and still used today by many church music programs.
+The sound of the choir in its early days was heavily influenced by the work of F. Melius Christiansen and The St. Olaf Choir, however the choir quickly developed its own sound that more closely resembled English choirs.

 In 1922, the choir, then known as the Dayton Westminster Choir, began touring the United States annually, singing in Carnegie Hall (New York City), nearby Cincinnati Music Hall (Cincinnati), Symphony Hall (Boston), the Academy of Music (Philadelphia), Orchestra Hall (Chicago) and the White House for President Calvin Coolidge.
 The Choir made its first commercial recording with RCA Victor in 1926; recordings with other major conductors and orchestras followed.

 In 1928, the Choir and the Cincinnati Symphony Orchestra conducted by Leopold Stokowski made the nation's first coast-to-coast broadcast on Cincinnati radio station WLW.
 By a few years later, the Choir made a total of 60 half-hour broadcasts from NBC's New York facilities.

 On March 9, 1929, the Choir performed at the White House for newly inaugurated President Herbert Hoover.
-Years later, the Choir also sang for Presidents Franklin D. Roosevelt and Dwight D. Eisenhower.
+Years later, the Choir also sang for Presidents Franklin D. Roosevelt, Dwight D. Eisenhower, and Lyndon B. Johnson.

 The first European tour took place in 1929 and was sponsored by Dayton philanthropist Katharine Houk Talbott and endorsed by Walter Damrosch, conductor of the New York Symphony Orchestra.
 The tour included 26 concerts in major cities of Europe.

 Originally a three-year program, the Choir School moved to Ithaca College in New York State in 1929 and enlarged its curriculum to a four-year program culminating in a Bachelor of Music degree.
 A major reason for the move involved the need to be able to reach the major cities of Chicago, Philadelphia, and New York by rail.
 All three were cities that sought the choir under Williamson.